miyako/4d-example-reranker/README.md

 > [!WARNING]
 > The model might have collapsed under its own weight.
 Notice the superior results in base and xsmall.

-> This model is DeBERTa-v2. `llama.cpp` scores are off.
+> The scores in llama.cpp are completely off.

 ||GGUF Q8_0|ONNX F16|ONNX Int8|CTranslate Int8
 |-|-|-|-|-